 Adverse Childhood Experiences (ACE)

-This federal act (law) mandates that schools provide transition services focusing on improving academic and functional achievement to facilitate movement from school to post-school activities, including postsecondary education, employment, and independent living.
+This federal act (law) mandates that schools provide transition services to improve academic and functional achievement and facilitate movement from school to postsecondary education, employment, and independent living.

 Individuals with Disabilities Education Act (IDEA)